KyeongsupChoi/OpenData/README.md

 ## 📚 사용된 라이브러리

 - `Plotly` - Basic Web Framework and MVT design pattern
-- `Flask` - Exporting in PDF format
+- `Flask` - Basic Web Framework for calling APIs
-- `Pandas` Exporting in DOCX format for Word and Google Docs
+- `Pandas` - Exporting in DOCX format for Word and Google Docs
-- `Requests` Exporting in DOCX format for Word and Google Docs
+- `Requests` - Exporting in DOCX format for Word and Google Docs